raj713335/EYEXA/README.md

 A Computer Vision and Machine Learning Solution to implement Social Distancing and Mandatory Mask wearing to avoid the spread of the Covid 19 virus for TATA INNOVERSE SolverHunt 8.

+On August 10 2020 the result was declared and i was the winner of the competation TATA INNOVERSE SolverHunt 8.

 ## DESCRIPTION
 EYEXA is a Combined Computer Vision and Machine Learning Application that recognises a person and checks if he is maintaining social distancing or not , and also checks if he is wearing a mask or not simultaneously.